troclaux/notes/functional_programming.md

 2. no side effects: the function does not alter any state or interact with the outside world
   - no modifying global variables
   - no input/output operations, etc
+  - exceptions are considered side effects
+    - in FP, represent error as data (e.g. the ParseError class), rather than raising exceptions

 ## function transformation